-- Demonstrated ability to teach in his discipline, ideally with some experience in curriculum design and assessment. - Educational experience with an awareness of different modes of delivery of courses. - Understanding of the Australian higher educational context, especially of the expectations of the Australian College of Theology. - Involvement in discipling and training others in ministry skills. - Demonstrated capacity to work in a team. - Experience in the activities of the courts of the Church. - Availability to preach at weekends and represent the College, as well as teaching evening classes. - Administrative experience with an ability to share in the administrative work of a tertiary institution.
+- Already possessing or working toward a doctorate (preferably a research doctorate). - Demonstrated ability to teach in the discipline. - Demonstrated ability to produce academic or scholarly publications. - Experience in curriculum design, assessment, and different modes of course delivery. - Understanding of the Australian higher educational context and the expectations of the Australian College of Theology. - Experience in the activities of the courts of the Church. - Administrative experience in a tertiary institution.

-- a) 1.05 times the minister's remuneration package as defined in the annual MMC deliverance to the Assembly; - b) manse provided or benefit as set by the Theological Education Committee; - c) telephone rent plus all calls; - d) superannuation at the ministerial rate; - e) six months' paid study leave during each fourth and seventh year of appointment; - f) removal costs paid by the Theological Education Committee within Australia but a negotiated figure if from overseas; - g) annual leave equivalent to ministerial annual leave as defined in the annual MMC deliverance to the Assembly, currently five weeks; - h) Workcover; - i) payment of manse energy bills up to \$3,000 per annum as a non-cash benefit; - j) any other provision the Assembly may determine.
+- a) 1.05 times the minister's minimum remuneration package as defined by the Assembly. - b) manse provided or benefit as set by the TEC. - c) telephone rent plus all calls. - d) superannuation at the ministerial rate. - e) six months of paid study leave during each fourth and each seventh year of employment or twelve months of paid study leave during each seventh year of employment. - f) removal costs paid by the TEC within Australia but a negotiated figure if from overseas. - g) annual leave equivalent to ministerial annual leave as defined by the Assembly, currently five weeks. - h) Workcover. - i) payment of manse energy bills up to \$3,000 per annum as a non-cash benefit. - j) any other provisions the Assembly may determine. - k) The appointment will be for two years in the first instance, and any subsequent appointment will be in compliance with workplace legislation.